 It will take a few days for mild razor burn to go away.
 If you have more severe razor bumps, healing time will be extended to a week or more depending on the severity.
 Do not shave over the razor bumps, and it’s best to avoid shaving even over mild razor burn, as doing so is likely to exacerbate the irritation.
 Razor burn that is not healing on its own or lingers chronically should be addressed with your dermatologist.

 As the old adage goes, “An ounce of prevention is worth a pound of cure.”
-Preventing razor burn will save you from the discomfort and unsightly red bumps, so if you’re noticing you are frequently getting razor burn, it’s time to examine your shaving routine.
+Preventing pesky razor burns will save you from the discomfort and unsightly red bumps, so if you’re noticing you are frequently getting razor burns, it’s time to examine your shaving routine.
 Here are a few tips for preventing razor burn:

 - Shave after showering so that your skin is soft and your hairs are looser in your pores.
 You can even apply a warm compress over the last five minutes of the shower to further open your pores and soften your skin.